Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 The eBay search engine is called ‘Cassini’ and uses a ‘best match’ formula to show users the most relevant listings.
 This takes into account several factors, including:

-• how well a product listing matches a shopper’s search terms
+- how well a product listing matches a shopper’s search terms

-• the price of the item
+- the price of the item

-• the quality of the product listing (images, unique product identifiers, product description, etc.)
+- the quality of the product listing (images, unique product identifiers, product description, etc.)

-• the listings terms of service (return policy and handling time)
+- the listings terms of service (return policy and handling time)

-• the seller’s track record.
+- the seller’s track record.

 To get the most out of your Shopify or eBay store, you will need to fully research the best SEO techniques for both.
 To this end, I’d recommend checking out the Style Factory Shopify SEO guide as a starting point for Shopify, and Printful’s guide to SEO for eBay.

 Tip: You’ll also need to do keyword research to find out what sort of search terms you’ll realistically be able to rank for.
-Apps like Ahrefs and Semrush are great for getting Google search data; for eBay data, I’d take a look at Keywordtool and eBay’s own SEO solution, Terapeak.
+Apps like Ahrefs and Semrush are great for getting Google search data; for eBay data, I’d take a look at Keywordtool and eBay’s own SEO tool, Terapeak.

+However, an important thing to remember about selling online with eBay is that unlike Shopify, it provides you with two SEO opportunities.
 Not only can you optimize an eBay’s store’s product listings for eBay’s own search engine, but — because your product listings can be crawled by other search engines — you can get them indexed by Google too.

 So technically, an eBay store presents you with more SEO opportunities than a Shopify one.